OWASP/owasp-summit-2017/Outcomes/Security-Crowdsourcing/Responsible-disclosure.md

 ### Synopsis and Takeways

+- **Level one** consists of:

-- Level one consists of "Creating an email address for communication (vulnerablilty report submissions)", "Designated Person for the response" and "Publishing the contact details for responsible disclosure (Social channels or through the web page)".
+   - Creating an email address for communication (vulnerability report submissions)
+   - Designated Person for the response
+   - Publishing the contact details for responsible disclosure (Social channels or through the web page)

+- **Level two** consists of:

-- Level two conists of "Rewards or kudos awarded for valid submissions", "Published the validation timelines", "Ability to triage" and "Ability to fix the issues".
+   - Rewards or kudos awarded for valid submissions
+   - Published the validation timelines
+   - Ability to triage
+   - Ability to fix the issues

+- **Level three** consists of:

-- Level three conists of "Credibility of the program within the security community", "Published the reward values", "Published the remediation timelines" and "Published end to end process".
+   - Credibility of the program within the security community
+   - Published the reward values
+   - Published the remediation timelines
+   - Published end to end process

-- These questions are answered with "Yes" or "No" questions, in addition, comments can be made if needed.
+- These appear as Yes/No questions on the survey, and comments can be added as necessary.

-- After collaborating with participants the "OWASP Responsible Disclosure Maturity Model Survey" was conceived
+After collaborating with participants, the "OWASP Responsible Disclosure Maturity Model Survey" was conceived.

 Survey Images: